abderox/BEAUTIFUL-IMPORTS/README.md

 ## Known Issues

-This is  just a prototype, it will be replaced sooner.
+- ⚠️ This is  just a prototype, it will be replaced or removed sooner.
+- In rare cases, formatting may not work correctly if the import statements are not formatted correctly in the first place.
+- `Error: Illegal value for 'line'` may be thrown for some reason.

 ## Release Notes